find your perfect postgrad program

 The MA Research Architecture is for graduates from a range of disciplines who want to examine how architecture can engage with questions of contemporary culture, politics, media, ecology and justice and question whether spatial practice can become a form of research.

-- There are several workshops on the programme as part of the Forensic Architecture or Research Architecture Studio Module.
-These day-long participatory events are led by invited guest speakers with a specific expertise in the field.
+There are several workshops on the programme.
+These day-long participatory events are led by invited guest speakers with specific expertise in the field.

-- Graduates of the MA will be well-suited for doctoral research or to pursue or enhance their career in the areas of architecture, design, law, journalism, filmmaking, art and curating.
+Graduates of the MA will be well-suited for doctoral research or able to pursue a career in the areas of architecture, design, journalism, law, filmmaking, art and curating to name a few.

 Summary